'Mecca' of Indian football in state of mourning; Mohun Bagan to unveil 'Pele Gate' | Sports-Games

 Mohun Bagan secretary Debasish Dutta also announced that they would soon have the 'Pele Gate' ready at the club tent.

-Dutta further remembered their exhibition match at Eden Gardens which Mohun Bagan nearly won 2-1 before a controversial penalty earned the star-studded Cosmos a 2-2 draw.
+Dutta recalled the exhibition match at Eden Gardens, which Mohun Bagan nearly won 2-1 before a controversial penalty earned the star-studded Cosmos a 2-2 draw.

 ''September 24, 1977 is a red-letter day in the club's history.
 We represented the country by playing against the New York Cosmos.
 People knew Mohun Bagan as the 'only' football club of India.

 ''It was a huge turning point in the club's history.
-People will come and go and this day will be etched in history forever,'' he said.
+People will come and go but this day will be etched in history forever,'' he said.

-Later in the afternoon, city's former footballers and administrators of the Big Three clubs, West Bengal Sports minister Aroop Biswas gathered at the iconic Saltlake Stadium to pay their homage to the 'King of Football'.
+Later on Friday afternoon, the city's former players and administrators of the Big Three clubs and West Bengal Sports Minister Aroop Biswas gathered at the iconic Salt Lake Stadium to pay their homage to the 'King of Football'.

 A photo was kept at the stadium lobby where people gathered to pay their tributes, offering flowers and garlanding the Brazilian maestro.